Primary Processing

 Dry kelp generally weighs about one-tenth of the harvested biomass.
 It's important to note that exact conversion ratios can vary significantly across harvests, regions, and processing methods.

-Processing techniques include:
+Processing steps include:

 Rinsing and trimming